felixedel/flirror/README.md

 ### Start flirror

 Both componenents can be started using the docker-compose file provided in `deploy/docker-compose.example.yaml`.
-You just need to change the `latest` tag of the image used for both services to `latest:armv7` since a Raspberry Pi is using arm architecture and that needs a dedicated docker image.

-Afterwards, simply run
+Just copy this file, change some of the volume mounts (if necessary) and run

 ```shell
 $ docker-compose up